samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 This spell closes all wounds, neutralizes any poison, cures all magical contagions, and lifts any [curses](/sources/dnd/free-rules/rules-glossary#Curses) affecting the creature when it died.
 The spell replaces damaged or missing organs and limbs.
 If the creature was Undead, it is restored to its non-Undead form.

-The spell can provide a new body if the original no longer exists, in which case you must speak the creature’s name.
+The spell can provide a new body if the original no longer exists, in which case you must speak the creature's name.
 The creature then appears in an unoccupied space you choose within 10 feet of you.

 ---